aewindle110/DroneWQ/paper.md

 `chl_hu_ocx()`
 <br/>
-This is the blended NASA chlorophyll algorithm which merges the Hu color index (CI) algorithm (chl_hu) and the O'Reilly band ratio OCx algortihm (chl_ocx).
+This is the blended NASA chlorophyll algorithm which merges the Hu et al. (2012) color index (CI) algorithm (chl_hu) and the O'Reilly et al. (1998) band ratio OCx algortihm (chl_ocx).
 This specific code is grabbed from https://github.com/nasa/HyperInSPACE.
 Documentation can be found here https://oceancolor.gsfc.nasa.gov/atbd/chlor_a/.
 <br/>

 `chl_gitelson()`